alexandre2004costa/IAS_Individual_Project/explanations/robustness.md

 $$\text{Stability} = \frac{1}{N} \sum_{i=1}^{N} (\text{Prediction}(x_i) == \text{Prediction}(x_i + \text{noise}))$$

 ### B. Resilience Score (The "Stress" Test)
+Based on "Benchmarking Neural Network Robustness to Common Corruptions and Perturbations"(https://arxiv.org/abs/1903.12261).
+Idea taken: This work introduced "mCE" (mean Corruption Error).
+It argues that a model isn't truly robust unless its accuracy stays high when the data is "smeared" or "jittered" by environmental factors.

 *How much accuracy is lost when data quality drops?*

 Unlike Stability (which checks if the *prediction* changes), Resilience checks if the *correctness* changes.
 We corrupt the data with significant noise ($\sigma=0.1$) and measure the drop in accuracy.